metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: -fno-const-before-dfg

-   Rarely needed.
    Do not apply any global expression folding prior to the DFG pass.
 This option is solely for the purpose of DFG testing and should not be used otherwise.

 .. option:: -fno-const-bit-op-tree

-.. option:: -fno-const-eager

 .. option:: -fno-dedup

 .. option:: -fno-dfg

-   Rarely needed.
    Disable all use of the DFG-based combinational logic optimizer.
-Alias for :vlopt:`-fno-dfg-pre-inline`, :vlopt:`-fno-dfg-post-inline` and :vlopt:`-fno-dfg-scoped`.
+   Alias for :vlopt:`-fno-dfg-pre-inline` and :vlopt:`-fno-dfg-post-inline`.

-.. option:: -fno-dfg-break-cycles

-   Rarely needed.
-Disable breaking combinational cycles during DFG.

 .. option:: -fno-dfg-peephole

-   Rarely needed.
    Disable the DFG peephole optimizer.

 .. option:: -fno-dfg-peephole-<pattern>

-   Rarely needed.
    Disable individual DFG peephole optimizer pattern.

 .. option:: -fno-dfg-post-inline

-   Rarely needed.
    Do not apply the DFG optimizer after inlining.

 .. option:: -fno-dfg-pre-inline

-   Rarely needed.
    Do not apply the DFG optimizer before inlining.

-.. option:: -fno-dfg-scoped

-   Rarely needed.
-Do not apply the DFG optimizer across module scopes.

 .. option:: -fno-expand